<?xml version="1.0" encoding="UTF-8"?>

 </author>

-<link rel="alternate" type="text/html" href="https://www.hitchdefense.com/blog/2026/05/do-you-lose-the-right-to-vote-because-of-a-felony/" />
+<link rel="alternate" type="text/html" href="https://www.hitchdefense.com/blog/2026/07/misdemeanor-or-felony-understand-kentucky-assault-laws/" />

 <taxo:topics><![CDATA[-]]></taxo:topics>